happybono/SonataSmooth/README.md

 All array indices [0 ... n - 1] are processed in parallel using PLINQ.
 For each position i, the code checks which radio button is selected (rectangular average, weighted median, or binomial average) and computes a filtered value.

 #### Principle
 Leverage all CPU cores to avoid blocking the UI.
-PLINQ’s .AsOrdered() preserves the original order, and .WithDegreeOfParallelism matches the number of logical processors.
+PLINQ's .AsOrdered() preserves the original order, and .WithDegreeOfParallelism matches the number of logical processors.

 #### Code Implementation
 ```csharp